PennyLane: Automatic differentiation of hybrid quantum-classical computations: Writing a plugin device

 \end{code} Here, \texttt{devices\_list} is a list of devices to be registered, \texttt{myplugin.mydev1} is the short name of the device, and \texttt{MyMod.MySubMod} is the path to the Device class, \texttt{MyDev1}.
 To ensure the device is working as expected, it can be installed in developer mode using \texttt{pip install -e pluginpath}, where \verb+pluginpath+ is the location of the plugin.
 It will then be accessible via PennyLane.

-All plugins should come with unit tests, to ensure that the device supports the correct gates and observables, and is applying them correctly.
-For an example of a plugin test suite, see \texttt{tests/test\_default\_qubit.py} and \texttt{tests/test\_default\_gaussian.py} in the main PennyLane repository.
+All plugins should come with unit tests, to ensure that devices work as expected.
 In general, as all supported operations have their gradient formula defined and tested by PennyLane, testing that the device calculates the correct gradients is not required --- it is sufficient to test that it \textit{applies} and \textit{measures} quantum operations and observables correctly.
+To help, PennyLane provides a device integration test utility, to ensure that a specified device returns expected values for various circuits and measurements.
+This device testing utility comes pre-installed with PennyLane, and is available via the command \texttt{pl-device-test}.
+For example, running the device test against the built-in \texttt{default.qubit} simulator: